rubyaustralia/rubyconfau-2014-cfp/an-ode-to-17-databases/README.md

 # An Ode to 17 Databases in 39 minutes

 A detailed, deep-diving, in-the-deep-end and occasionally humorous whirlwind introduction and analysis of a suite of modern (and sometimes delightfully archaic) database technologies.
-How they work, why they work, and when you might want them to work.
+How they work, why they work, and when you might want them to work in your Ruby and Rails application.

 At no extra charge I will also attempt to explain the oft-misunderstood CAP theorem, using databases as a device for understanding the trade offs and compromises inherent in building complex distributed systems.